seyonechithrananda/seyonechithrananda.github.io/index.md

                 </p>
                 <p>
                    Most recently this summer, I was a visiting researcher at the Arc Institute in the <a href="https://evodesign.org/" target="_blank" rel="noreferrer noopener">Laboratory of Evolutionary Design</a>, advised by Prof. Brian Hie, working on controllable DNA sequence design over multi-kilobase genome tracks.
-                   Previously, I was did research with wonderful folks at Microsoft Research New England on the BioML team, advised by Dr. Kevin Yang and Dr. Judith Amores.
+                   Previously, I did research with wonderful folks at Microsoft Research New England on the BioML team, advised by Dr. Kevin Yang and Dr. Judith Amores.

                    I got my start in research in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, while hacking on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
 My publications are viewable through my <a href="https://scholar.google.com/citations?user=ElZ0iNkAAAAJ&hl=en&oi=ao" target="_blank" rel="noreferrer noopener">Google Scholar</a>.
                 </p>